Mobile ERP case studies you can learn from

 The company’s solution

-The company already had an installed web application system, so after a thorough internal analysis, it proposed an iPad app development for its field staff.
-The app allowed the company to seamlessly leverage its existing online portal and active data store.
-Its design allowed for various record options including; customer-lists address books, an ability to register operational events, all the while employing direct geo-location.
-The design also allowed sales personnel to submit reports in real-time.
+The company already had a web application system, so after a thorough internal analysis, it proposed an iPad app for its field staff.
+The app enabled the company to seamlessly use its online portal and active data store.

 Results

-After development and implementation was concluded, the company successfully realized all stated goals.
+After development and implementation were concluded, the company successfully realized all stated goals.

 2. Mid-size retail sales chain